zeljkoobrenovic/grounded-architecture/_posts/2022-06-12-leadership.markdown

 <br>

-My approach to architecture leadership draws inspiration from two standout sources: **[David Marquet's](https://davidmarquet.com/) leadership principles**, brilliantly articulated in his book "Turn the Ship Around!", and Netflix's valued behaviors.
-Marquet's ideas are all about empowering team members, providing clarity, decentralizing decision-making, striving for continuous improvement, and practicing servant leadership.
-Meanwhile, **[Netflix's valued behaviors](https://jobs.netflix.com/culture)** offers a masterclass in coaching and developing architects to develop the "superglue" mindset that holds teams together and drives success.
+My approach to architecture leadership draws inspiration from two standout sources: **[David Marquet's](https://davidmarquet.com/) leadership principles**, articulated in his book "[Turn the Ship Around!](https://davidmarquet.com/turn-the-ship-around-book/)" and "[Leadership Is Language](https://davidmarquet.com/leadership-is-language-book/)," and Netflix's valued behaviors.
+Marquet's ideas are about empowering team members, providing clarity, decentralizing decision-making, striving for continuous improvement, and practicing servant leadership.
+Meanwhile, **[Netflix's valued behaviors](https://jobs.netflix.com/culture)** offers a compact masterclass in coaching and developing people's leadership traits.
 Together, these resources form a robust framework for leading with insight and influence in the IT architecture (Figure 1).

 ![](assets/images/arch/architects_leadership.png)
 ***Figure 1:** Leadership is one of the three main elements of being an architect (skills, impact, leadership).
 Having skills and impact without leadership frequently leads to hitting a glass ceiling.
 Such architects plateau at an intermediate level and cannot direct the company to innovative or transformative solutions.*